pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/ProductionReadiness/iam-best-practices/README.md

 ![alt text](images/IAMconditioncontent.png)

+## Test

-5. Go back to the Integrations and try to access the integration "ServiceNowEnrichment".
+1. Go back to the Integrations and try to access the integration "ServiceNowEnrichment".
 The integration is not accessible, whereeas the integration "fn-servicenow-salesforce" is still accessible.

 ![alt text](images/IntegrationUnaccesible.png)

-6. Now, try creating an integration named "bigquery-to-salesforce", and you would receive an error about not having sufficient permissions.
+2. Now, try creating an integration named "bigquery-to-salesforce", and you would receive an error about not having sufficient permissions.
 However, creating an integration called "fn-bigquery-to-salesforce" is possible according to the IAM condition created previoulsy.

 ![alt text](images/CannotCreateIntegration.png)